William George Murray: Coniston massacre

 Of the four Aboriginal prisoners, Ned and Barney were sentenced at Alice Springs and served one month in the jail there for the spearing of cattle.
 Murray escorted the other two prisoners, Akirkra and Padygar, to Darwin to face trial for the killing of Fred Brooks.
 At this trial, conducted in November 1928, Murray freely gave evidence to the presiding judge that he shot a large number of Aboriginals during the operation, that he shot to kill and shot dead wounded Aboriginals.
-The judge noted that Murray "mowed them down wholesale".
+The judge (Justice Mallam) noted that Murray "mowed them down wholesale".
 The actual evidence against Akirkra and Padygar for killing Brooks was weak and they were acquitted.
 Murray's admissions in court however led to widespread publicity about the massacres and a governmental Board of Inquiry was set up to investigate his actions.

 The Board of Inquiry which ran from late December 1928 until the end of January 1929 was a whitewash set up to protect Murray and the colonial system in the Northern Territory.
 The board found that Murray and the other perpetrators of the massacres acted in self defence and that the shootings were justified.
 It found that the Aboriginals themselves were to blame and that more police patrols would be required to instil control upon the surviving Indigenous population.
 The board suggested that Murray should have more police training but this was never done.